echolevel/open-amiga-sampler/README.md

 * 8bit sample resolution
 * Mono
 * Typical maximum sampling rate of ~52Khz
-* Preamp with variable gain
+* Amplifier with variable gain

 In this document we'll explain how the OAS works, why and how we developed it, why we've chosen specs which appear to be lower than even the cheap samplers of the Amiga's heyday, and why that's actually a good thing!